normandesjr/ecommerce-meetup/README.md

 ## Create Table

-The table will be named "CloudDayTable" unless you define the flag `-table` or via environment variable `CDAY_TABLE`.
+The table will be named "CloudDayTable" unless you define the flag `--table`, `-t` or via environment variable `CDAY_TABLE`.

 ```sh
 go run main.go create-table